 Because it was so beautiful on our balcony that we decided not to eat out and cook our own Italian meals with a candlelit dinner outside.
 We bought fresh fish from the local fish monger, fresh mozzarella at the local deli and locally produced tomatoes and basil at the market.
 Overall, everything tasted so fresh and full of flavour!

 Final Thoughts on Italy as a Honeymoon Destination

 Italy was definitely the best choice for us for honeymoon romance.
 While we went to a popular destination, we were still able to go off the beaten path by making it a road trip.
-Hope you get a chance to try it for yourself and see all that Italy has to offer!
+If you are looking to continue the romance on a European adventure, also try a road trip on the Isle of Skye, in Scotland or explore the hidden gems of Athens, Greece.
+Hope you get a chance to try my Italy honeymoon itinerary for yourself and see all that Italy has to offer!